Bombing of Dublin in World War II

-The first bombing of Dublin in World War II occurred early on the morning of 2 January 1941, when German bombs were dropped on the Terenure area of south Dublin.
-This was followed, early on the following morning of 3 January 1941, by further German bombing of houses on Donore Terrace in the South Circular Road area of south Dublin.
+During World War II, Dublin was first bombed early on the morning of 2 January 1941, when German bombs were dropped on the Terenure area.
+This was followed early on the following morning of 3 January 1941, by further German bombing of houses on Donore Terrace in the South Circular Road area.
 A number of people were injured, but no one was killed in these bombings.
 Later that year, on 31 May 1941, four German bombs fell in north Dublin, one damaging Áras an Uachtaráin but with the greatest impact in the North Strand area, killing 28 people.
-However, the first bombing of the Republic of Ireland had taken place several months earlier, on 26 August 1940, when the German Luftwaffe bombed Campile, County Wexford, killing three people.
+However, the first bombing of the Republic of Ireland had taken place several months earlier, on 26 August 1940, when the Luftwaffe bombed Campile, County Wexford, killing three people.

 Background

-At the start of World War II, Ireland declared its neutrality and proclaimed "The Emergency".
-By July 1940, after Germany's military conquests of Poland, Denmark and Norway (Unternehmen Weserübung), as well as Luxembourg, Belgium, the Netherlands and France (Westfeldzug), Britain stood alone, with its Commonwealth and Empire against Nazi Germany.
+At the start of the Second World War, Ireland declared its neutrality and proclaimed "The Emergency".
 By May 1941, the German Air Force had bombed numerous British cities, as well as Belfast in Northern Ireland, during "The Blitz".
 As part of the United Kingdom, Northern Ireland was at war, but the independent state of Ireland was neutral.
 German area bombings aimed at the United Kingdom were reduced after the launch of Operation Barbarossa in late June 1941.